guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 ## Hardware Definition Packages
-ESP32 board is defined in ir-common-kuo/ as hardware.yaml files.
+ESP32 boards are defined in ir-common-kuo/ as hardware.yaml files.
 These hardware files contain board specific information used to create the translator firmware.
 Several board types are supplied.
 You can also create your "hardware" file to support a new ESP32 board type or to customize GPIO assignments.

 Supplied hardware files are for ESP32 boards ...

-* hardware-c3.yaml
+* hardware-esp32-c3-0.42-OLED.yaml
-* hardware-c6.yaml
+* hardware-esp32-c6-wroom-1.yaml
 * hardware-c6-lafvintech-lcd-1.47.yaml
 * hardware-m5stack-atom-lite.yaml
 * hardware-s3-hosyond-lcd-3.5-touch.yaml